 These limitations are even more distinct in polar areas where the diver-supported access to the ecosystem is both temporally restricted and extremely expensive.
 Sampling structurally complex coastal habitats in polar areas is often only possible during a restricted period of time in the polar summer when light is available and the temperatures allow for in situ methods.
 Therefore, our knowledge on polar shallow water ecosystems and especially their role as nursery and juvenile habitat is extremely restricted.
 Most of the recent studies (e.g., Hop et al. 2002; Svendsen et al. 2002; Hop et al. 2006) in our addressed study area have been conducted during summer, when the ford system is accessible by research vessels.
 Although the summer productive period is of great importance for Arctic ecosystems, several crucial processes (e.g., reproduction) take place during other seasons and especially during the polar winter.
-During these times, however, almost no information is available in most arctic fjord systems (Kwasniewski, 2003).
-Understanding polar ecosystems in the context of global warming and expected or already observed ecosystem changes (Bartsch et al., 2016) is, however, crucial for thoroughly understanding the ecosystem behaviour in polar areas.
+During these times, however, almost no information is available in most Arctic fjord systems (Kwasniewski, 2003).
+Understanding polar ecosystems in the context of global warming and expected or already observed ecosystem changes (Müller et al., 2011, Bartsch et al., 2016) is, however, crucial for thoroughly understanding the ecosystem behaviour in polar areas.